WkStatisticsRoad/HTMTextExtract/README.md

-This repository contains the benchmark dataset and code for experiments in the field of geoscience.
+This repository contains the benchmark dataset, geoscientific dataset names for training, and code for experiments in the field of geoscience.
 The main components are:

 Geo-Terminology Relatedness Dataset (Geo-Terminology Relatedness Dataset.xlsx)

+trainGeoscientificDatasetNames (trainGeoscientificDatasetNames.txt)

 Geoscientific Dataset Names (trainDataSetTitles.txt)